neo4j/neo4j-python-driver/docs/source/api.rst

 :data:`None` will apply the server's default setting.

 ..
 Note::
-    The server or all servers of the cluster need to support notifications filtering.
+    If configured, the server or all servers of the cluster need to support notifications filtering.
     Otherwise, the driver will raise a :exc:`.ConfigurationError` as soon as it encounters a server that does not.

-:Type: :data:`None`, :class:`.NotificationDisabledCategory`, or :class:`str`
+:Type: :data:`None`, :term:`iterable` of :class:`.NotificationDisabledCategory` and/or :class:`str`
 :Default: :data:`None`

 .. versionadded:: 5.7